How to prepare for a hearing

 - You have the right to be represented by an attorney at your own expense, or you may represent yourself.

 - You may request that we subpoena the arresting officer or other witnesses to appear at the hearing.
 You should contact the hearing examiner before your hearing if you wish to have a witness subpoenaed.
+See requirements for the Subpoena and Subpoena Proof of Service forms.

 - You may question the witnesses that appear.